Last Updated on 23rd August 2023 by max2021

 It’s advised that you keep the asbestos cement really wet inside and out until it is packaged.
 You can use a garden hose to do this, or even better, wait until after it’s rained and carry out the work then.

-Using high pressure water jets could mean spreading the asbestos dust or fibers.
+Using high-pressure water jets could mean spreading the asbestos dust or fibres.

-Follow this procedure for how best to perform sage removal of asbestos from a shed or garage.
+Follow this procedure for how best to perform the safe removal of asbestos from a shed or garage.

 Firstly, keep a lookout for any silt debris that is left in the bottom of the gutters.
-This will have come from the asbestos-cement roof and will therefore probably contain asbestos fibers.
-Soak it really well with water and put it into a heavy duty plastic polythene bag.
+This will have come from the asbestos-cement roof and will therefore probably contain asbestos fibres.
+Soak it really well with water and put it into a heavy-duty plastic polythene bag.

 This can then go with all the other asbestos-cement sheets and guttering ready for disposal.